Lebanon:Operations of the Islamic Resistance on Monday, Janu...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 11:00 a.m. a gathering of “Israeli” troops at the vicinity of the “Mitat” Barracks with rockets, causing direct hits.
+- The Islamic Resistance fighters targeted at 12:00 a.m. [at midnight] an “Israeli” force in the vicinity of “Zar’it” Barracks that was preparing to carry out an attack inside the Lebanese territory, causing confirmed casualties.

-- The Islamic Resistance fighters targeted at 12:55 p.m. the “Birket Risha” Site with the appropriate weapons, causing direct hits.

-- The Islamic Resistance fighters targeted at 1:50 p.m. the “Birket Risha” Site with Burkan rockets, causing direct hits.

-- The Islamic Resistance fighters targeted at 2:00 p.m. a gathering of “Israeli” troops at the “Ramim” Barracks with rockets, causing direct hits.
+- The Islamic Resistance fighters targeted at 12:30 p.m. a group of “Israeli” troops deployed at the “Abu Dajaj” heights with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:25 p.m. the “Al-Malikiyya” Site with the appropriate weapons, causing direct hits.

-- The Islamic Resistance fighters targeted at 3:30 p.m. the “Summaqa” Site in the occupied Lebanese Shebaa Farms with the appropriate weapons, causing direct hits.
+- The Islamic Resistance fighters targeted at 3:30 p.m. the “Summaqa” Site in the occupied Lebanese Shebaa Farms with rockets, scoring direct hits.

-- The Islamic Resistance fighters targeted at 4:10 p.m. a gathering of “Israeli” troops at the vicinity of the “Hanita” Site with rockets, causing direct hits.
+- The Islamic Resistance fighters targeted at 5:00 p.m. a gathering of “Israeli” troops in the vicinity of the “Even Menachem” settlement with rockets, scoring direct hits.

 Comments